Dryamov/justfile/README.md

-# Just template
+# Justfile template
-Don't forget to customize your repository
+Don't forget to customize your repository.